 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-As of October 31, 2021, the Company held deposits with a face value of \$68,000.
-A change in interest rates of 1% would change income by \$680 per annum.
+As of October 31, 2023, the Company held deposits with a face value of \$68,000.
+A 1% increase or decrease in the interest rates would have a nominal impact in interest income for the year ended October 31, 2023.